pedrobarrostech/bills-api/README.md

 # bills-api

-API Rest using Hapi.js, Mongoose and Express.
+API Rest example using Hapi.js, Mongoose and Express.